Etching revival: Historical outline

 During the century after Rembrandt's death the techniques of etching and drypoint brought to their highest point by him gradually declined.
 By the late eighteenth century, with brilliant exceptions like Piranesi, Tiepolo and Goya most etchings were reproductive or illustrative.
 In England the situation was slightly better, with Samuel Palmer, John Sell Cotman, John Crome and others producing fine original etchings, mostly of landscape subjects, in the early decades of the 19th century.
-The Etching Club, founded in 1838, continued to maintain the medium.
+The Etching Club, founded in 1838, continued to maintain the medium, among other things publishing small editions of classic works of English literature illustrated with original etchings by groups of its members.

 As the century progressed, new technical developments, especially lithography, which was gradually able to print successfully in colour, further depressed the use of etching.
 The style typical of the Etching Revival really begins in France with the prints of the Barbizon School in the 1840s and 50s.
 A number of artists, mainly painters, produced some landscape etchings which seemed to recapture some of the spirit of the Old Master print.
 Charles-François Daubigny, Millet and especially Charles Jacque produced etchings that were different from those heavily worked reproductive plates of the previous century.
 The dark, grand and often vertical format townscapes of Charles Meryon, also mostly from the 1850s, provided models for a very different type of subject and style which was to remain in use until the end of the revival, though more in Britain than France.

-The steel-facing of plates was a technical development patented in 1857 which "immediately revolutionized the print business".
+The steel-facing of plates was a technical development patented in 1857 which "immediately revolutionized the print business."
 It allowed a very thin coating of iron to be added to a copper plate by electroplating.
 This made the lines on the plates much more durable, and in particular the fragile "burr" thrown up by the drypoint process lasted much better than with copper alone, and so a greater (if still small) number of rich, burred, impressions could be produced.
 Francis Seymour Haden and his brother-in-law, the American James McNeill Whistler were among the first to exploit this, and drypoint became a more popular technique than it had been since the 15th century, still often combined with conventional etching.
 However, steel-facing could lead to a loss of quality.
 It is not to be confused with steel engraving on wholly iron plates, popular in the same period but almost always for mezzotints and commercial printing.